Resource ● Last updated 24 April 2026

 The NSW Department of Education has provided the following guidance to public schools and teachers in relation to trans and gender diverse students:

-• When schools are considering how to support a student who has identified as transgender, it is important for them to talk to the student and their parents or carers, where possible.
+- When schools are considering how to support a student who has identified as trans and/or gender diverse, it is important for them to talk to the student and their parents or carers, where possible.
 The student’s safety and wellbeing should always be considered in relation to activities they will be involved in and facilities they will access at school.
 For example:

-• Excursions including overnight excursions: a transgender student should ordinarily use the facilities of their identified gender or unisex facilities where available
+- Excursions including overnight excursions: a trans and/or gender diverse student should ordinarily use the facilities of their identified gender or unisex facilities where available

-• School sport: a transgender student to be permitted to participate in most school based sports as their identified gender
+- School sport: a trans and/or gender diverse student may be permitted to participate in most school based sports as their identified gender

 Where to get help and more information